mt4sd/PerformanceEvaluationScarceDataset/README.md

 # Performance Evaluation of Deep Learning Models for Image Classification Over Small Datasets: Diabetic Foot Case Study

-This project is designed to replicate the experiments of the paper [1].
+This project is designed to replicate the experiments of the paper "Performance Evaluation of Deep Learning Models for Image Classification Over Small Datasets: Diabetic Foot Case Study".
 Because the data used in the work is not public, this repository uses MedMNIST Breast Ultrasound as dataset.
 In order to reproduce the data scarcity problem, a random undersampling is applied to the dataset.

 # Prerequisites
 * [Anaconda](https://www.anaconda.com/distribution/)